-Source: Virginia Employment Commission

-According to the 2000 Census, the worker retention rate was 60%, with 40% of the work force traveling out of the county to work.
-The median travel time to work was 31.2 minutes in the year 2000.
+According to the 2014 Census, the worker retention rate was 60%, with 58.5% of the work force traveling out of the county to work.
+The median travel time to work was 31.2 minutes in the year 2014.
 Those traveling out the county are mostly commuting southeast to Abingdon, Bristol and beyond.
-Russell County also sees a significant in-migration of workers with about 20% of its workforce residing in surrounding counties.
+Russell County also sees a significant in-migration of workers with about 36.6% of its workforce residing in surrounding counties.

-TABLE 29

-MAJOR EMPLOYERS –RUSSELL COUNTY